 Using vSphere Native Key Provider with a Disaster Recovery Site

 You can use vSphere Native Key Provider with a backup disaster recovery site.
-Importing the vSphere Native Key Provider backup from the primary site to the backup DR site's vCenter Server enables that cluster to decrypt and run your encrypted virtual machines.
+Importing the vSphere Native Key Provider backup from the primary vCenter Server to the vCenter Server backup at the disaster recovery site enables that cluster to decrypt and run your encrypted virtual machines.

 Always test your DR solution.
-Do not assume that your solution works without trying a recovery.
+Never assume that your solution works without trying a recovery.
 Ensure that a copy of the vSphere Native Key Provider backup is also available to your DR site.